EthanMcBloxxer/ethanmcbloxxer.github.io/published/opera-gx-review.md

 ---
 layout: post
-title: Opera GX Review
+title:
-subtitle: "Reviewing Version: 72.0.3815.xxx"
+subtitle: ""
 thumbnail-img: /assets/img/posts/thumb/opera-gx.svg
 tags: [apps, web]
 ---

+# Opera GX Review
+*Reviewing Version: 72.0.3815.xxx*
+*Created on December 21st, 2020*

 #### What is Opera GX? {#what-is-opera-gx}
 Opera GX is a browser created for "gamers".
 In reality, it's just normal Opera with a few unnecessary features removed and necessary features added.
 It wasn't built from scratch, but instead used normal Opera as a base.